martdegraaf/martdegraaf.github.io/content/posts/duplicate-logging-azure-application-insights.md

 The answer consists of multiple factors and solutions.
 The two main components were an ARM-template and an Azure Policy.

 #### 1. The correct way - ARM > Workspace property
-For the, in my eyes correct, implementation of the properties it was filled by an ARM-template.
+For the, in my opinion correct, implementation of the properties it was filled by an ARM-template.
 The infrastructure as code makes sure we're configuring the right Log Analytics Workspace.

 ```json {linenos=table}